AnithaAnnem/Snaatak-/README.md

 - **Branch Handling**: Depending on the CD pipeline and your branching strategy (e.g., Git Flow or Trunk-based development), you may need to select the correct branch to deploy.
 Often, the staging branch is merged first into the main branch for production deployment.

-##  Build and Package the Application

-After checking out the latest code, the next step is to build or package the application.
-This could involve compiling code, building a frontend app, creating Docker images, or preparing deployment artifacts.

-### Tasks in this stage:
-- **Compile and Build**: If you're working with Java, Node.js, or another compiled language, you'll want to compile the source code.

-- **Package**: Some applications need to be packaged into a deployable artifact, like a .tar.gz file, .deb, .rpm, Docker image, or .zip archive.

-- **Install Dependencies**: This often includes installing libraries or tools the application needs to run (e.g., `npm install`, `pip install`, etc.).

 ##  Deploying the Application to Staging

 Once the code is built and packaged, the next step is to deploy the application to the staging environment.
 The staging environment mimics production, but it’s a safe place for testing without affecting actual users.